 In conclusion, textual amendments should fit into the original legislation neatly.
-Deviate from the style of the original only if you are able to draft amendments that affect all the provisions in the original Act that use words in a particular way.
+But can you deviate from this?
+Deviate from the style of the LED704 MODULE 1 original only if you are able to draft amendments that affect all the provisions in the original Act that use words in a particular way.
 However, do not make amendments for purely stylistic reasons.

-In this unit, we considered drafting of amendments.
+In this unit, we considered drafting amendments.
 You should now be able to draft amendments consistently with the Act they amend.

-- Azinge, E., & Madu V. (eds.)
+- Azinge, E., & Madu, V. (Eds.)
 (2012).
 Fundamentals of Legislative Drafting.
 Lagos: NIALS. - Imhanobe, S.O.
 (2014).
 Principles of Legal and Legislative Drafting in Nigeria.
 Abuja: Imhanobe Law Books Limited. - Jaja, T.C.
 (2012).
 Legislative Drafting: An Introduction to Theories and Principles.
 Wolf Legal Publishers. - Soetan, Olusiji A. (1997).
 Elements of Legal Drafting.
 Lagos: Dredew Publishers. - Thornton, G.C.
 (1996).
 Legislative Drafting (4th ed.).
 London: Butterworths.